These twenty-four science toys for kids introduce a range of STEM topics in fun and engaging ways. Kids won’t realize they’re learning science.

 The toys below make science fun – whether it’s building a structure, playing with a robot, discovering what happens when two chemicals mix, or feeling the satisfaction of conducting electricity.

-And the enjoyment of making a new discovery or tinkering with a project means kids will hardly realize their learning.
+And the enjoyment of making a new discovery or tinkering with a project means kids will hardly realize they’re learning.

 Think of this list as a best-of guide to science toys for kids.
 While our family hasn’t used every product on the list, I researched which science toys appear to be the most interesting and get the best reviews.
 I also tried to include a variety of toys within each section to appeal to as many interests and ages as possible.